danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-04-string-urlencode.md

 // => "Hello,%20world%20&%20beyond!"
 ```

 However, this will not perform a complete encoding.
-If the string contains "&" for instance, it will remain unchanged and mess up things if the string should be used as query parameters.
+If the string contains `&` for instance, that character will remain unchanged and mess up things if the string should be used as query parameters.

-To solve this, we need to replace all "&" with their url encoded form:
+To solve this, we need to replace all `&` with their url encoded form, `%26`:

 ```swift
 string.addingPercentEncoding(withAllowedCharacters: .urlPathAllowed)